 Dr. Jan Dunn is a “systems” trained marriage and family therapist with over 20 years of experience counseling clients in the Dallas metroplex.

 She has a Ph.D. in Marriage & Family Therapy from Texas Woman’s University, and is a Texas Licensed Marriage and Family Therapist (LMFT), Texas Licensed Professional Counselor (LPC), and a Texas Licensed Chemical Dependency Counselor (LCDC).
 She specializes in marital/relationship issues, family conflict, depression, anger resolution, addiction and grief/loss issues.
-She also is an approved supervisor for both the LPC license and LMFT license and has a passion for mentoring up-and-coming therapists.
 Her office is conveniently located in the Galleria Area of North Dallas.

 - Mental health counselor for over 20 years